 Inspirations aside, Kid Kenobi has had a couple of tunes out this year, most notably and recently, his collaborations with Hook N Sling.

+So will there be any Kid Kenobi productions on the new CD?
 ‘I’ve never been in this position before to go ‘Oh, I might just put that track of mine, or maybe another one’, it’s always been like ‘have I got anything of mine to put on?’
 This year has been a lot better in terms of production, so I’m definitely gonna put at least one of my tracks on there.’

+Speaking of the Hook N Sling collaboration, I hear that The Bump has been picking up a lot of support.
 ‘The Tonight Only remix is doing really well.
 Pete Tong played it three weeks in a row.
 It’s quite a spin-out actually.
 It’s hilarious to hear Pete Tong back announcing your track.’

 Over the last couple of years Kid Kenobi has been able to listen to Pete Tong quite regularly as he has spent the UK summertime living and touring in the UK.

+So how was it?
 ‘This was the first year that I’ve noticed English people, and not just Australians coming up and saying ‘We saw you last time’ or you know, ‘You’re one of our favorite DJ’s’.
 When you don’t get out there very often, to hear an English person say that is a really big compliment.’

+So would you think of moving to the UK full time?
 ‘On one level I actually really like England as a beautiful country, we do a lot of gigs in Scotland and Cornwall.
 On another level, career wise, possibly if I felt I needed to.
 I’m pretty happy at the moment.
 The fact I can go overseas and get gigs at Fabric.
 I think it’s nice to be a touring Australian.’

+And playing at Fabric, it can’t get much better than that?
 ‘No, and this is the first time, I’ve not felt like an impostor.
 The first time I played I felt like a little kid walking round going ‘Wow, I can’t believe I get to watch this dj, and this DJ.
 Then a few times later I get a call saying ‘Fabric want to know what your schedule is.
 I’m like, are you for real?
 They actually want to let me play at the club?
 It’s very surreal.’

+So back to the here and now, sunnier climate and silly season.
 ‘Subconsciously I’m going what?
 Haven’t we had festival season already?
 I get back to Australia, and its like ‘shit that’s right, it’s only just starting.’

+So will you be touring for the new album?
 ‘We start at the end of January and go through till the end of March.
 It was going to be massive but I have to go back to the States.
 I think I’m doing 25 nights now.”

+So will you be sharing motel rooms with Goodwill?
 ‘Yeah probably bunk-beds.
 I haven’t chosen top or bottom yet, it depends how drunk he is.’